 For more information, read our guide to YouTube Leanback.

 Miracast might be called something like ‘Wireless Display’.
 HTC calls this ‘Media Output’, Samsung calls it ‘AllShare Cast’ and LG calls it ‘SmartShare’.
-Helpful, eh?Windows 8.1 laptops and selected BlackBerry 10 phones - Z30, Q5 and Q10 - can also make use of Miracast.
+Helpful, eh?Windows 8.1 laptops and select BlackBerry 10 phones - Z30, Q5 and Q10 - can also make use of Miracast.

 On your phone, Miracast might be called something like ‘Wireless Display’.
-HTC calls this ‘Media Output’ on its phones, Samsung calls it ‘AllShare Cast’ and LG calls it ‘SmartShare’.
+HTC calls this ‘Media Output’ on its phones, Samsung occasionally calls it ‘AllShare Cast’ and LG calls it ‘SmartShare’.
 Windows 8.1 devices have a ‘Project’ setting which can be found in the Devices menu.
 BlackBerry, rather sensibly, calls it ‘Miracast’.